bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 tags: []
 ---

+> Edit: The following post is still a great way to learn about how
+> core.async works.
+However, it is not a good example of how to write
+> a web application unless you are just exploring and having
+> fun.
+There are many good times to be had playing with core.async and
+> I highly recommend giving the examples in this post a try.

 ClojureScript was already an incredible platform for experimenting with different approaches to writing browser based applications.
 However, things have changed dramatically for the better.
 The new